apache/sedona/docs/api/snowflake/vector-data/Constructor.md

 Format: `ST_Point (X:decimal, Y:decimal)`

 In `v1.4.0` an optional Z parameter was removed to be more consistent with other spatial SQL implementations.
-If you are upgrading from an older version of Sedona - please use ST_PointZ to create 3D points.
+If you are upgrading from an older version of Sedona - please use ST_PointZ or ST_PointZM to create 3D points.

 SQL example: